London & Paris

 Lovers of fine art, theatre, opera and orchestral music will revel in two weeks in London and Paris on this 15-day residential-style tour.

-With a selection of outstanding performances, complemented by a carefully curated choice of exceptional museums, galleries and cultural sites, this tour combines blockbuster winter exhibitions and iconic settings with lesser-known destinations off the tourist trail.
+With a selection of eight outstanding performances, complemented by a carefully curated choice of exceptional museums, galleries and cultural sites, this tour combines blockbuster winter exhibitions and iconic settings with lesser-known destinations off the tourist trail.

 Centrally located hotels make travelling around easy and accessible.
 In January the weather is brisk but the international crowds are thin and the capitals showcase their finest exhibitions and performances.
-Our city-based itinerary is complemented by excursions to the beautiful university town of Oxford and to the fairytale chateau of Chantilly.
+Our city-based itinerary is complemented by excursions to the beautiful university town of Oxford and to the fairytale château of Chantilly.

 Tour leader and historian Patrick Bade, a resident of both London and Paris, will provide detailed background information on the performances, museum and gallery visits, and there is free time to relax and enjoy these wonderful cities.

-Premier ensembles in iconic venues
+in iconic venues

 Explore two of the world’s great cultural capitals, from their celebrated collections to their lesser-visited galleries and house museums.
+Highlights of our program include:

 your expert tour leader